Mark W. Elliott

 Psalms 42-72 (contracted with Continuum for the International Theological Commentary series.)

-A History of Scottish Theology (co-authored)
+A History of Scottish Theology (co-edited with David Fergusson: OUP, 2019)